arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ![Connect these pins to drive the relays on the Opta](assets/opta-voltage-pins.png)

-These terminals are polarized, it is therefore mandatory to strictly respect the power supply polarity by connecting the positive connector of the power supply to "+" and the negative to "-".
+*** These terminals are polarized, it is therefore mandatory to strictly respect the power supply polarity by connecting the positive connector of the power supply to "+" and the negative to "-". ***

+The entire sketch can be found below, copy it into your IDE and upload it to your device.

 ```arduino
 void setup() {